nikitabobko/AeroSpace/docs/commands.md

 move-workspace-to-monitor (next|prev)
 ```

-Moves currently active workspace to the next or previous monitor
+Moves currently focused workspace to the next or previous monitor

+The command doesn't have effect on workspaces [that have monitor assignment](./guide.md#assign-workspaces-to-monitors)

 - Deprecated name: `move-workspace-to-display`